juniorsundarCasual/TGT/vault/volume-6.chapter-403.md

 "I hope that wasn't a joke," Guy snapped back.

-(We don't do that,) Mast waved of blankly.
+(We don't do that,) Mast waved off blankly.

 Guy averted his attention from the purple wisp and was surprised to notice a much larger, metallic blue wisp some distance away undulating erratically.